 &models.Archive{Id:1, CreatedTime:1678886400, UpdatedTime:1678886400, DeletedTime:0, SiteId:1, ModuleId:1, CategoryId:5, UserId:1, ParentId:0, Title:"AnQiCMS模板调试:如何显示变量的详细结构", Link:"/article/anqicms-template-debug.html", SeoTitle:"", Keywords:"AnQiCMS,模板调试", Description:"本文将详细介绍AnQiCMS模板调试时,如何利用dump过滤器显示变量的详细结构、类型和值...", Content:"...", Logo:"https://en.anqicms.com/uploads/images/thumbnail.webp", Thumb:"https://en.anqicms.com/uploads/images/thumbnail-thumb.webp", Images:[]string{}, Flag:"c", OriginUrl:"", CanonicalUrl:"", CustomUrl:"", ReadLevel:0, Price:0.00, Stock:0, Views:1234, CommentCount:10, Likes:50, Dislikes:2, Sort:0, Status:1, CombineIds:nil, ExtraFields:map[string]interface {}{"author":"张三"}}

-From the output above, we can clearly see:
+From the above output, we can clearly see that:

-This information is very helpful for confirming whether a variable is assigned correctly, or whether a field name is spelled incorrectly.
+This information is very helpful for confirming whether a variable is assigned correctly, or if there is a spelling error in a field name.

-When we need to get the global system settings, such as the website nameSiteName,"systemthe tag.
-If we are not sureSiteNamehow variables are passed, or want to seesystemwhat other information the tag can provide,dumpFilters can also be used for this:
+When we need to get the global system settings, such as the website nameSiteNameyou can usesystemLabel.
+If we are not sureSiteNameHow the variables are passed, or if you want to seesystemWhat other information the label can provide,dumpFilters can also be used:

 <pre>{{ system|dump }}</pre>

-You may get a structure containing all system configurations, allowing you to discover and use more useful fields.
+You might get a structure that contains all system configurations, allowing you to discover and use more useful fields.

 Scenario three: Debugging custom parameters or complex objects

-For custom fields or complex data objects passed from the background, their internal structure is often difficult to grasp.dumpThe filter can display these data objects exactly as they are, including nested structures such as structs, arrays, or mappings.
+For custom fields or complex data objects passed from the backend, their internal structure is often difficult to grasp.dumpThe filter can display these data objects unchanged, including nested structures, arrays, or mappings.

-For example, in the document parameter tagsarchiveParamsEnglish, we get an array that contains custom fields.
-To understand eachitemyou can use it like thisdump:
+For example, in the document parameter tagarchiveParamsIn Chinese, we get an array containing custom fields.
+To understand eachitemYou can use it like thisdump:

 {% archiveParams params %}